Bigc7292/eva_eva/docs/VAPI_INTEGRATION_DOCUMENTATION.md

 1. Navigate to the Schedule Call page
 2. Enter a valid phone number with country code
 3. Select a date and time for the call
-4. Add optional notes or lead ID
+4. Add optional notes or contact ID
 5. Click "Schedule Call"
 6. The system will display the scheduled call in the "Upcoming Scheduled Calls" section
 7. Calls will be automatically initiated at the scheduled time